Military families share their top 10 PCS hacks

 1. Purge your stuff.
 Are there boxes you never unpacked after your last PCS?
 Now’s the time to decide what’s worth bringing to your next duty station.
 Consider unloading unused stuff by donating it to other military families or thrift stores nearby.

-2. Color code your rooms and packing boxes.
-Pick one color for each room (for example, green for the kitchen and yellow for the master bedroom) and apply colored stickers to each box to ease unpacking upon arrival.
+2. Color-code your rooms and packing boxes.
+Pick one color for each room (for example, green for the kitchen and yellow for the primary bedroom) and apply colored stickers to each box to ease unpacking upon arrival.
 Instead of trying to read what’s on the boxes, save time by sending them to their “assigned color” rooms.

 • Pro tip: Set a “do not pack” area in your home—for instance, a closet or bathroom—before the movers arrive.
 Use the space to temporarily store things you’ll need for quick access such as your wallet or purse, smartphone, car keys, and important papers.